rt23456p/Web_Privacy/README.md

 ### Why You Don't Want to be spied by the American Government?
-Every one should have privacy, it's a hunman right!
+Every one should have privacy, it's a human right!

 ## Slides of such programs